Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers Performance Insights

-- While the Cavaliers rank in the bottom five in the NBA in points per game with 103.6 (third-worst), they rank 12th in the league with 108.8 points allowed per contest.
+- The Cavaliers are averaging just 103.6 points per game (third-worst in NBA), but they've played more consistently at the other end of the court, where they are giving up 108.8 points per game (11th-ranked).

-- Cleveland ranks 11th in the NBA with 45.8 rebounds per game, but it is allowing 48.6 rebounds per game, which ranks fifth-worst in the league.
+- Cleveland ranks 10th in the NBA with 45.8 boards per game, but it is allowing 48.6 rebounds per game, which ranks fifth-worst in the league.

-- The Cavaliers rank 24th in the NBA with 23 assists per contest.
+- So far this year, the Cavaliers rank 24th in the league in assists, dishing out 23 per game.

-- Cleveland is forcing 13.8 turnovers per game this year (19th-ranked in NBA), but it has committed just 12.4 turnovers per game (fourth-best).
+- Cleveland ranks top-five this year in turnovers, ranking fourth-best in the league with 12.4 turnovers per game.
+Meanwhile, it ranks 18th with 13.8 forced turnovers per contest.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.